 If you have any special needs which you feel are not met by our facilities contact the Customer Contact Centre on 0300 062 5004.
-Welsh Government officials will then endeavour to make arrangements to accommodate your requirements.
+Our officials will then endeavour to make arrangements to accommodate your requirements.

-Welsh Government Website
+Welsh Government website

-For all of the latest Agricultural and Rural Affairs information, visit the Welsh Government's website.
-By visiting the website, you can also sign up to receive the Rural Affairs e-newsletter which delivers the latest news directly to your email inbox.
+For all of the latest Agricultural and Rural Affairs information, visit our website.
+By visiting the website, you can also sign up to receive the Rural Affairs e-newsletter which delivers the latest news directly to your e-mail inbox.